Are You Really in a Weight Loss Plateau? 10 Reasons Why the Scale is StuckArticle posted in: Diet & Nutrition Video

 10. Weight Loss Plateau

 If you have eliminated the possibilities above and still aren’t seeing the scale budge, you could be experiencing a weight loss plateau.
 When this happens, you will need to adjust your daily calorie intake and/or increase the intensity and duration of your exercise.
 A good diet and exercise plan adjusts for your lowered energy needs as you lose weight.
-Reach out to a Weight Loss Counselor to discuss your NuMi calorie goal in more detail.
+Reach out to a Weight Loss Coach to discuss your NuMi calorie goal in more detail.
 They can help you adjust it if needed.
 Don’t stress over this weight loss challenge.
 While it’s discouraging, it happens to everyone and you’ll get past it with a little perseverance.